wpmudev/popup-pro/readme.txt

 == Screenshots ==

-1. The PopUp in action
+1. The PopUp Builder lets you design and preview popups as they are being made.
-2. PopUp produces double the number of pages and twice the length of stay compared to visitors that come via Adwords
+2. Quickly add display conditions for targeted marketing.
-3. Some of the settings options
+3. Edit content, style, behaviors, and conditions using the builder.

 == Changelog ==